experience-lab/experience-lab.github.io/README.md

 # The Internet Science Experience Lab

 Welcome!
 This is a page for some interactive science/math visualizations/simulations I've written for the browser (these will likely not function on mobile, please use a computer and a modern browser such as firefox or chrome).
 Below you will find some links.
 I'm in the process of writing up some background and instructions.
+[Here](https://experience-lab.github.io/philosophy) is a little bit more about this place.

 ##### Table of Contents